dhoyle/splicedocs-jekyll/pages/OnPrem/InstallingSpliceMachine/HDPInstall.md

 Splice Machine logs all SQL statements by default, storing the log entries in your region server's logs, as described in our [Using Logging](developers_tuning_logging) topic.
-You can modify where Splice Machine by adding the following snippet to your *RegionServer Logging Advanced Configuration Snippet (Safety Valve)* section of your HBase
+You can modify where Splice Machine stores logs by adding the following snippet to your *RegionServer Logging Advanced Configuration Snippet (Safety Valve)* section of your HBase
 Configuration: